FUSAKLA/promruval/docs/validations.md

 Fails if the rule `expr` uses the `irate` function as discouraged in https://prometheus.io/docs/prometheus/latest/querying/functions/#irate.
+> It's not recommended to use `irate` function in the rules.

 ### `validFunctionsOnCounters`

 Fails if the expression uses a `rate` or `increase` function on a metric that does not end with the `_total` suffix.
+> It's a common mistake to use the `rate` or `increase` function on a metric that is not a counter.
+> This validation can help to avoid it.

 ### `rateBeforeAggregation`

 Fails if aggregation function is used before the `rate` or `increase` functions.
+> Avoid common mistake of using aggregation function before the `rate` or `increase` function.

 ### `expressionCanBeEvaluated`